-- 9.12 The Panel's function is to resolve disputes expeditiously and informally.
-In addition, a finding adverse to a party may involve no finding of legal or moral fault.
-Consistent with this, costs orders on a decision to make a declaration of unacceptable circumstance in proceedings at first instance are made infrequently.
-Costs orders will generally be the exception, not the rule. - 9.13 Accordingly, the Panel's policy is that a party is generally entitled to make or resist an application in relation to a specific issue once, presenting a case of reasonable merit, in a businesslike way, without exposure to a costs order. - 9.14 The Panel may make a costs order under paragraph 657D(2)(d), or enforce a costs undertaking, against a party if the party presents a case that is not arguable, engages in delay or obstruction, abuses the process, makes unsubstantiated assertions, or seeks an unmeritorious review.

-- 9.15 On a review application, an award of costs or enforcement of a costs undertaking will generally be considered more favourably.
-This is particularly where the review is required because a party failed to put available material before the Panel at first instance, or re-ran a case that had been rejected squarely and without error, unless the applicant remedies the reasons for rejection. - 9.16 Regulation 16(1) of the ASIC Act provides that the Panel may make certain directions for the conduct of proceedings.
+- declaration of unacceptable circumstance in proceedings at first instance are made infrequently.
+Costs orders are the exception, not the rule. - 9.13 Accordingly, the Panel's policy is that a party is generally entitled to make or resist an application in relation to a specific issue once, presenting a case of reasonable merit, in a businesslike way, without exposure to a costs order. - 9.14 The Panel will generally make a costs order under paragraph 657D(2)(d), or enforce a costs undertaking, against a party if the party presents a case that is not arguable, engages in delay or obstruction, abuses the process, makes unsubstantiated assertions, or seeks an unmeritorious review. - 9.15 On a review application, an award of costs or enforcement of a costs undertaking will generally be considered more favourably.
+This is particularly where the review is required because a party failed to put available material before the Panel at first instance, or re-ran a case that had been rejected squarely and without error, unless the applicant remedies the reasons for rejection. - 9.16 Regulation 16(1) of the ASIC Regulations 2001 (Cth)provides that the Panel may make certain directions for the conduct of proceedings.
 Under subsection 657D(2), the Panel may order that a party who fails to comply with a direction pay the costs of the other parties that are attributable to the failure.